vitessio/website/content/en/docs/23.0/user-guides/operating-vitess/backup-and-restore/managing-backups.md

     vtctldclient --server=<vtctld_host>:<vtctld_port> RemoveBackup <keyspace/shard> <backup name>
     ```

-You can also confirm your backup finished by viewing the files in your configured `--<engine>_backup_storage_root` location.
+You can also confirm your backup finished by viewing the files in your configured `--<engine>-backup-storage-root` location.
 You will still need to test and verify these backups for completeness.
-Note that backups are stored by keyspace and shard under `--<engine>_backup_storage_root`.
-For example, when using `--file_backup_storage_root=/vt/vtdataroot/backups`:
+Note that backups are stored by keyspace and shard under `--<engine>-backup-storage-root`.
+For example, when using `--file-backup-storage-root=/vt/vtdataroot/backups`:

 ```sh
 /vt/vtdataroot/backups/commerce/0/2021-03-10.205419.zone1-0000000102: